vipickering/vincentp/src/_content/articles/2019-redesign.md

 ---
 permalink : "/2019-redesign/"
 title : "2019 Redesign Notes"
-meta : "All the notes so far on my 2019 re-architecture" summary : "All the notes so on my 2019 re-architecture"
+meta : "All the notes on my 2019 re-architecture" summary : "All the notes on my 2019 re-architecture"
 ---
 ## Previous Posts